kgisl/project-ideas/ias/KITE_CMVO.md

 ### 4 Brouhaha `Objectives`
 _"Big, ridiculously high, hairy, audacious goals.
 Bigger the better; ambitious yet realistic and authentic."_
   - Achieve 100% placement by delivering FIRST - focused, **innovative**, industry-ready, __smart__ talent (deliver FIRST)
+    - Are you hacker enough to work at Google?
+GTG ; 10 placements at Google/ Amazon/ Facebook by 2020
     - Strengthen the `industry-embedded education` value proposition; provide mentoring and expertise to help them begin a career long  `before` they graduate
   - Achieve 100% graduation rate
     - learning that stays with them long `after` they have graduated